Appendix C: Derivable Traits

 Other traits defined in the standard library don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.

-An example of a trait that can’t be derived is Display
+An example of a trait that can’t be derived is Display, which handles

 formatting for end users.